charakajg/uom-student-performance-analytics/README.md

 ## Usage

-Open and run the notebooks in `pretests/` to explore the datasets.
+Explore the notebooks in `final_code/` for the main analyses, or check `pretests/` for experimental work.